Spatterdock, Yellow Water Lily or Cow Lily

-Spatterdock, Nuphar, is a network of rhizomes that produce heart shaped leaves and yellow flowers.
-Other names for this plant include yellow cow lily and bullhead lily.
-This is often confused with water lilies.
-Yellow flowers produced by spatterdock plants are much smaller than lilies, 1-2 inches in diameter.
+This pond plant is often confused with water lilies.
+The yellow flowers produced by spatterdock are much smaller than lilies, 1-2 inches in diameter.

 The spatterdock lily provides a wide range of pond benefits.
 It is an excellent source of cover and habitat for fish.
 Spatterdock also provides food for aquatic life and animals out of the pond.